Flackwell Heath: Community

 There is a Methodist Church and the recently extended Christ Church, which includes stained glass designed by Patrick Reyntiens.
 A community centre is situated in the village centre, and has notably been made use of for the Scout's 2006 Christmas Pantomime, "Treasure Island", the 2007 pantomime, "Robin Hood", "Cinderella" in 2008 and most recently, "Dick Whittington" in 2009.
 The Scout Pantomimes were "enjoyed by all".
 The Community Centre is also home to an 'indoor boot sale' has been held every Sunday during Winter for the past few years, attracting many to the village.
 It is also used as a polling station for general elections.

 There is an annual firework display on the weekend nearest 5 November in the Carrington School Playing field, next to the 1st Flackwell Heath Scout's HQ (it was previously held on the recreation ground), which features two firework displays and several foods and drink stores.
-The firework display has been hugely successful for 19 years and for the 20th anniversary in 2012, the display is set to be bigger and better than ever.
+The firework display has been hugely successful for 30 years.
 A village Fête held every year on the recreation ground was revived as the 'Cherry Fayre'.
 Every year, this celebration has had a different theme – one such theme being Chitty Chitty Bang Bang.
-In celebration of the Queen's Diamond Jubilee in June 2012, a number of village organisations (including the Residents' Association, Community Association, Scout Group, WI and Royal British Legion) are running a series of events across the Bank Holiday Weekend.
+In celebration of the Queen's Diamond Jubilee in June 2012, a number of village organisations (including the Residents' Association, Community Association, Scout Group, WI and Royal British Legion) ran a series of events across the Bank Holiday Weekend.

 Every Remembrance Sunday, there is a parade around the village war memorial, hosted by the Royal British Legion and attended by service men and women past and present, 1st Flackwell Heath Scout Group, Flackwell Heath Guide District, Flackwell Heath Girl's Brigade and more recently a local Troop of the Boy Scouts of America.
 Every year the parade sees hundreds of residents stood around the memorial and many wreaths laid.

 The Flackwell Heath Residents' Association and the Flackwell Heath Community Association both host numerous events throughout the year for the residents, including Race Nights, Quiz Nights, Music Events and Dances.
-There are also a number of establishments including pubs such as the Cherry Tree and restaurants such as the Radhuni that entertain residents with tribute acts and music events.
 The Grapevine newsletter is distributed to the village community ten times a year and is put together and run by volunteers.

 There is a large wood (Fennels Wood), which runs alongside a large part of Flackwell Heath and consists mainly of Beech trees.
 It also has an area where people ride their bicycles, this is locally known as 'The Dells'.
 The wood hit the news in September 2006, as it was briefly closed off, due to a suspicious find relating to the transatlantic aircraft terrorist plot.

 House prices are relatively high in Flackwell Heath due to its closeness both to London and pleasant rural areas.